The Remote Work Teething Issues You Need To Sink Your Teeth Into

 Over recent weeks, the remote work revolution has taken over in office and business settings that might not even have considered it an option before.
 As lockdowns commence, continue, and change, adjusting to this new working model has undoubtedly become an indicator of long-term survival.
 Yet, as with any change at this scale and speed, the remote shift hasn’t been easy for everyone.

 While some companies toy with the idea of never returning to traditional work models, others are having a pretty hard time.
 That’s not overly surprising considering that early pandemic surveys revealed the UK was the worst prepared for the remote world, with as many as 55% of participants reporting they had little or no experience working from home pre-pandemic.

-Given that you’re reading this article, we’re going to assume that you fall into the category of companies who are currently struggling.
+Given that you’re reading this article, I’m going to assume that you fall into the category of companies who are currently struggling.
 Welcome; you are among friends.
 But, the fact that you aren’t alone doesn’t stop you from needing to overcome the hurdle.
 After all, remote teething issues could trip you so severely that you don’t get up again after lockdown unless you address them in the following ways.

 Taking tech to the cleaners

 Technology-based problems are, by far, the most prevalent of late.
 In fact, the moment companies shifted to home working, many experienced IT downtime and glitches.
 Worse, an increase in cybercrime during this uncertain period has left countless companies open to attack as they attempt to work across networks.

 Luckily, the right tech help is on hand if you know where to look for it.
 Remember, remote work isn’t a new concept.
 As such, companies like Netstar are already adept in technology solving business issues that you can rely on, including continual monitoring and increased security.
 Even if you want to take care of things in-house, there are countless programmes to make this easier, no matter where your team works from.
 In other words, you have no excuse not to get this right in the coming weeks of lockdown.